CG3-Media/alto/README.md

 end
 ```

-This architecture ensures FeedbackBoard integrates seamlessly with your existing user model, regardless of what you call it! 🎉
+This architecture ensures Alto integrates seamlessly with your existing user model, regardless of what you call it! 🎉

 ## Troubleshooting